marinaaguiar/marinaaguiar/README.md

    _check more details [here](https://github.com/marinaaguiar/GameTracker)_

-This app allows users to search for board games, through different categories.<br> It shows detailed info about that game such as the rules, tutorial videos, and more!
+This app allows users to search for board games, through different categories.
+It shows detailed info about that game such as the rules, tutorial videos, and more!

 ##### Features
   _∘ MVC Design Pattern